 A laser is generally considered the better option of the two for gamers as it offers more variety with very few downsides other than the cost.
 But how do you know which one is for you?

 What kind of surface will you be using your mouse on?
 Chances are you’ll be using a mouse pad of some sort.
-Optical mice can have difficulty sometimes on pure black surfaces because there isn’t any difference from one moment to the next.
+Optical mice can have difficulty sometimes on pure black surfaces because there isn’t any different from one moment to the next.

 If you’re going to be using it on glass, you must go for the laser option as optical won’t register the glass being there at all.